Team-GhostLand/GhostLand7/README.md

 ### Zoomify
 * Tweaked zoom-in animations a little bit (they are too slow by default (1s, really?) - and, while fixing that, I also played around with animation curves to make them look better at 0.3s speed)
 * Disabled zoom-out animation
-* Made it so that the mod only works while the player is carrying a spyglass (handled entirely on the client, so if someone doesn't like that - well, they can disable it - but GhostLand is an immersive modpack, so we shall have immersion by default!)
+* ~~Made it so that the mod only works while the player is carrying a spyglass (handled entirely on the client, so if someone doesn't like that - well, they can disable it - but GhostLand is an immersive modpack, so we shall have immersion by default!)~~ *Not anymore, but I'll be back with it in some way, for sure 😈*
 * Changed initial zoom level to be 3x at first, and then whatever you left it at by scroll-zooming (by default, scrol-zoom resets)
 * Enabled cinematic camera (at only 30%, to not be too obnoxius) becasue that's how OptiFine used to do things and I'm nostalgic for it lol